Sumida Aquarium with Kids

 FAQs: Visiting Sumida Aquarium with Kids

 Planning a visit to Sumida Aquarium in Tokyo?
-These family-focused FAQs answer the most common questions about location, tickets, strollers, and how long to stay with kids.
+These family-focused FAQs answer the most common questions about location, tickets, strollers, and how long to stay with kids, and you can also check the official floor guide for a full map of exhibits before your visit.

 Q: Where is Sumida Aquarium located in Tokyo?

 A: Sumida Aquarium is located inside the Tokyo Skytree Town complex in Sumida Ward.
-It’s just a 2–3 minute walk from Oshiage Station on the Tokyo Metro Hanzomon Line and Toei Asakusa Line.
+It’s just a 5 minute walk from Oshiage Station on the Tokyo Metro Hanzomon Line and Toei Asakusa Line, making it very convenient for families with kids.

 Q: What time does Sumida Aquarium open and close?